A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: Numerical Simulations

 \subsection{Simulation Setup}

-Since both optimization problems in \eqref{gpg} and \eqref{mo} are convex, we used the python-based package Pyomo \cite{pyomo} to formulate the problem and solved them using the MOSEK \cite{mosek} solver.
+Since both optimization problems in \eqref{gpg} and \eqref{mo} are convex, we used the Python-based package Pyomo \cite{pyomo} to formulate the problem and solved them using the MOSEK \cite{mosek} solver.
 We consider the V2G tariff profile $\alpha_t$ of Fig. $7$ in \cite{lai2022pricing}, thus leveraging a dynamic pricing strategy for EVs to provide demand response-based ancillary services to the local distribution grid.
 Furthermore, we assume the EV user takes part in the V2G program between $8$ AM-$8$ PM.
-The discretizing interval ($\Delta t$) is of $15$ minutes.
+The discretizing interval ($\Delta t$) is $15$ minutes.
+Considering $T=48$ intervals (i.e., $12$ hours), MOSEK solver takes $ <50 \: \text{ms}$ to solve \eqref{gpg}.
+The processor used is \textit{Apple M1 Pro} with a 10-core CPU.
+Such a low computation time is due to the convexity of the optimization problems, which allows our proposed method to be implemented in real-time in an embedded platform with reasonable computational power.
 The upper ($\overline{E}$) and lower ($\underline{E}$) bounds of available energy in the battery are $1$ and $0.2$ (in p.u.) respectively.
 Similarly, maximum ($\overline{P}$) charging/discharging power is $22$ kW.
 The user tolerance $\epsilon$ is $0.02$ (in p.u.).
 The desired energy level of the battery ($E_{\text{des}}$) is $0.9$ (in p.u.).
-The capacity of single cell battery $C_{\text{rated}}$ is $1.5$ Ah.
+The capacity of a single cell battery $C_{\text{rated}}$ is $1.5$ Ah.
 Different parameters for $50$ kWh battery pack are $n_{\text{series}}$, $n_{\text{parallel}}$, and $n_{\text{max}}$ with the values of $83$, $94$, and $5.28$ respectively.
-The terminal voltage ($V_{\text{bat}}$) of the battery pack is $350$ V.
+The terminal voltage ($V_{\text{bat}}$) of the battery pack is $ 350$V.

 Given various standardized charging technologies available in the market, we are particularly focused on bi-directional EV chargers with variable charging/discharging rates as a recent study \cite{brinkel2024enhancing} demonstrates the financial benefits of it compared to charging with a fixed C-rate.
 For this purpose, we choose a level-2 three-phase on-board charger of power rating $22$ kW, which Eaton and other major manufacturers currently manufacture \cite{yuan2021review}.
 The market analysis in \cite{mohammadi2023comprehensive} shows that most passenger EVs have battery capacity in the range of ($50-100$) kWh.
 To account for the vast majority of users, we conduct the studies based on the battery capacity of $50$ kWhr in this subsection.
 Detailed results on how different capacity values affect the obtained results can be found in Subsection IV.C.
 For our simulation studies, we consider that a new battery costs $207$\euro/kWh (battery pack cost of Chevrolet Bolt in \cite{wentker2019bottom}).
 After a $30 \%$ loss in capacity, it can be further used as a second-life battery in other storage applications.
 Hence, we consider the resale value of it as $45$\euro/kWhr \cite{montes2022procedure}.
 The effective cost of our EV battery stands at $\frac{(207-0.7 \times45)}{0.3}=585$\euro/kWhr, which is the value of $\gamma$ in \eqref{obj_2}.
 In the following, we construct several case studies to investigate the trade-off between battery degradation and the V2G exploitability of EVs.